jeffpar/pcjs.v1/blog/2015/03/26/README.md

 To avoid unexpected type coercion, and thus unexpected matches and/or mismatches, the usual advice is to *always* use strict equality operators ("===" and "!==").

 I disagree.
-In properly written code, you should always know what type of data your variables contain.
+In well-written code, the variable data types should always be clear.
 In fact, the more you're able to use JSDoc types to declare the data types of all your parameters, return values, and other variables, the fewer errors you'll have.
-And type coercion will never be a problem as long as you're always comparing variables with matching types, because no coercion will be performed.
+Type coercion should never be a problem as long as you're always comparing variables with matching types, because no coercion will be performed.

+Obviously, there will be times when a polymorphic variable is required, especially when dealing with APIs that can return multiple types.
+But those should be the exception, not the rule.

-Another problem with strict equality operators is that they require more work to check for both *undefined* and *null* values.
-For example, when I write a method with optional parameters, I generally allow those parameters to either be omitted or set to *null*.
+Another exception is optional parameters.
+When I write a method with optional parameters, I generally allow those parameters to either be omitted (ie, *undefined*) or set to *null*.
 Using "==", you can check for either value with a single comparison:

 	if (parameter == null) { ... }